daniel-balico/DataStructures/README.md

 # Data Structures and Algorithms

-_This is a simple project for me to learn and master the core fundamentals of **Data Structures and Algorithms**_
+_This is a simple project of me to learn and master the core fundamentals of **Data Structures and Algorithms**_

 **The recent version of the code contains the following:**